-At the moment of sperm-egg fusion — i.e. fertilization or conception — a genetically distinct, whole, living organism is produced.
-Because the product of a same-species reproduction is always a differentiated member of that same species, in human reproduction, it is a human organism.
-In the early stages of development, this human life is referred to as an “embryo.”
+At the moment of sperm-egg fusion, i.e., fertilization or conception, a new, genetically distinct, and whole living organism is produced.
+Because the product of reproduction between two members of a species is always a differentiated member of that same species, the product of human reproduction is always a unique and fully human organism.
+In its early stages of development, this human organism is called an “embryo.”

-Embryonic life, like all human life, deserves to be free from aggressive violence.
-Unfortunately, embryos are often seen as disposable, material to be used for research purposes, or tools for achieving pregnancy.
-Below we explore the use of embryonic human life in assisted reproduction and stem cell research.
+Embryos, like all other human beings, deserve to live free from aggressive violence.
+Unfortunately, however, society and law often assess human embryos as disposable: genetic material to be used for research purposes, or else mere tools for achieving pregnancy.

-In the law these embryonic human beings are often described in property language, as “material” or “products” of conception, as something that can be “donated.”
-This implies that they are an object owned by another rather than an individual human life with their own rights and inherent dignity.
-Nowhere is this more clear than in custody disputes during divorce cases.
-In the case of a couple who had stored their embryos for nine years before deciding to separate, for example, the court ruled that the embryos were “marital property” rather than human beings with constitutional rights.
+In law, embryos are often described with language that reduces them to the status of physical property.
+Widely used terms such as “material,” “products of conception,” and “donation” imply that embryos are objects that can be owned by another human being, rather than individual human beings with their own rights, value, and inherent dignity.
+Custody disputes during divorce proceedings substantiate this fact; in the case of one couple who had stored their embryos for nine years before deciding to separate, the court ruled that the embryos were “material property” rather than human beings.